herman-hellenes/herman-hellenes.github.io/undone_posts/2017-08-28-Classification-Measure-Performance.md

 All in all, performance metrics are vital in order to 1: **evaluate your model correctly**, and 2: **train your model to solve the right problem**.
 And how do we know?
 Through carefully designing your business case and investigating the data.

 It was not indended in this post to give out a recipe of how to measure.
-Many thinks that Machine Learning is a simple "plug in" you can throw data at, and out comes a good model.
-However, there are no free lunch, and the approach and solution must be customized your problem.
+Many think that Machine Learning is a simple "plug in" you can throw data at, and out comes a good model.
+However, there are no free lunch; the approach and solution must be customized your problem.

 Cheers!